dimitri-nicolo/calico/_includes/master/cnx-monitor-install.md

-1. If your cluster is connected to the Internet, use the following command to apply the Prometheus operator manifest.
+1. If your cluster is connected to the internet, use the following command to apply the Prometheus and ElasticSearch operator manifest.

    ```
    kubectl apply -f \